NordicPlayground/puck-central-android/README.md

-## Evere
+# Puck Central

-Evere is the name of the Android app.
+Puck Central is the name of the Android app.

+## Extending Puck Central

+### Creating your own actuator.

+Puck Central comes bundled with a number of actuators (located in no.nordicsemi.actuators), amongst others the Puck, Spotify, Http, and IR actuators.

-## How to create your own actuator
+Creating your own actuator is straigtforward.

 ## A note on the android bluetooth stack